 Recipients are expected to submit a 1-2 page report upon the completion of their project, describing how the grant project has developed, what was learned, and next steps regarding their research project and career.
 Recipients who use the grant toward language training or a study abroad program are also expected to submit a transcript or training completion certificate.

 Applications must be submitted online at Friday, March 14, 2014.
 Please complete the application form and submit the following documents as a single MSWord or PDF file at http://www.stanford.edu/dept/islamic_studies/ISStudentGrant2013-2014.fb :

 - Project proposal limited to 750 words, describing the project to be undertaken, its relevance to the study of Islam and Muslim societies, and its significance for the student’s research and academic development.

 - Full academic CV, listing the applicant’s academic standing, previous academic accomplishments, publications and/or conference presentations.

 - A copy of unofficial transcript from AXESS, saved as a PDF document.

 - A single letter of recommendation from the applicant’s thesis advisor or the primary faculty member with whom s/he is working.
 If applying for language study, please submit two recommendation letters, only one of which may be from a language instructor.
-The letter/s should speak to the specific project being proposed and sent directly by email to firstname.lastname@example.org by March 16, 2013.
+The letter/s should speak to the specific project being proposed and sent directly by email to firstname.lastname@example.org by March 15, 2013.

 Grant applications are reviewed by an interdisciplinary committee of faculty members and staff affiliated with the Abbasi Program in Islamic Studies.
 Decisions will be made within a month after the application deadline.
-For questions, please contact Associate Director Dr. Burcak Keskin-Kozat.
+For questions, please contact Abbasi Program Associate Director Dr. Burcak Keskin-Kozat.